-In row dominance, we eliminate the dominated rows a, (where a.> a,) while in column dominance we eliminate the dominating column b_j (where $i \le b_j$) since player 2 desired to concede the least payoff to the row player and thus minimise his losses.
+In row dominance, we eliminate the dominated rows a, (where a.> a,) while in column dominance we eliminate the dominating column b_j (where_i $\leq b_j$) since player 2 desired to concede the least payoff to the row player and thus minimise his losses.

 This procedure is iterated using row dominance.
-Since all dominates all and also dominates all we remove the dominated rows all and all.
+Since al dominates a2 and also dominates a3 we remove the dominated rows a2 and a3.
 This is due to the fact that player 1, the row player, wishes to maximise his payoffs.
 We then have a 1 x 1 reduced game [3 4] which has a saddle point solution.
 Generally if a dominated strategy is reduced for a game, the solution of the reduced game is the solution of the original game.

-3.5.3 MIXED STRATEGIES
+3.5.3 Mixed Strategies